beylar/Task-Scheduler-NPM/README.md

 # Task-Scheduler-NPM
-Building a package that can manipulate tasks that are scheduler
+Building a package that can manipulate tasks that are scheduled